 The Gift of Time

 On a breezy April night in the heart of the Forty Acres, a group of changemakers gathered to celebrate a historic occasion — $100 million in philanthropic investment from the Terry Foundation to support student scholarships at The University of Texas at Austin.
-For nearly forty years, the Terry Scholars program has provided “full-ride, last-dollar” scholarships to aspiring Longhorns poised to change the world.
+For nearly 40 years, the Terry Scholars program has provided “full-ride, last-dollar” scholarships to aspiring Longhorns poised to change the world.

 Christina Ayala

-BA, ’25
+B.A. ’25

 “I don’t think there’s a single part of my college experience that hasn’t been touched by being a Terry Scholar.”

-“Getting this scholarship meant no more being a part time student, no more putting education on hold — it changed everything for me.”
-At UT, in addition to a full course-load and serving as the president of the Terry Scholars Student Association, Christina has been able to sign up for a 70-day, 4,000-mile bike ride from Austin to Anchorage to raise money for the fight against cancer.
+“Getting this scholarship meant no more being a part-time student, no more putting education on hold — it changed everything for me.”
+At UT, in addition to a full course load and serving as the president of the Terry Scholars Student Association, Christina has been able to sign up for a 70-day, 4,000-mile bike ride from Austin to Anchorage to raise money for the fight against cancer.

 With support from her Terry Foundation community, Christina has secured a position at prestigious consulting firm Deloitte, where she will be working in the supply chain and network operations sector.